 What is the project about?

-The turnpike began planning for the Scranton Beltway Project five years ago.
+The turnpike began planning for the Scranton Beltway Project eight years ago.
 After financial mandates held it up for a while, the project was resumed in 2021.
 The plan aims to ease congestion, improve safety, and support enhanced freight movement through one of the Commonwealth's critical tri-state corridors.

 It requires linking Interstate 81 with the northeast extension of I-476 at two interchanges: